flipperdevices/flipperzero-firmware/README.md

 Use a search engine to find the Tamagotchi ROM.
 There is a file named `a`.
 Rename this to `rom.bin`.

+- Left button is A.
+- OK is B.
+- Right button is C.
+- Holding the Down button functions the same as press both A and C, which mutes the volume.
-Left button is A, OK is B, and right button is C. Hold the back button to exit.
+- Hold the Back button to save and exit.
-There is currently no saving, so your progress will be reset when you exit the app.

 Building
 --------